chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_filter.md

 # filter resource type

-Scoping filters (when present) determine which objects should be provisioned to the application.
-For example, we might want to only provision users which are located in the US.
-When scoping filter is present, *objects which do not satisfy the filter will be skipped* during synchronization.
+Determines which objects should be provisioned to the application.
+For example, you might want to only provision users that are located in the US.
+When a scoping filter is present, objects that do not satisfy the filter will be skipped during synchronization.

 Filter is part of [object mapping](synchronization_objectMapping.md).
 It consists of several sets of filter groups, and each filter group holds one or more clauses.
-An object is considered in scope for the group (group is evaluated to `true`) **if, and only if ALL of the clauses of the group are evaluated to `true`**.
+An object is considered in scope for the group (the group is evaluated to `true`) only if all the clauses of the group are evaluated to `true`.

-An object is considered in scope for the group set (group set is evaluated to `true`) **if ANY of the groups in the set is evaluated to `true`**.
+An object is considered in scope for the group set (group set is evaluated to `true`) if any of the groups in the set is evaluated to `true`.

-For additional information, please also see [Attribute-based application provisioning with scoping filters](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-saas-scoping-filters)
+For more information, see [Attribute-based application provisioning with scoping filters](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-saas-scoping-filters)

 ## Properties
 | Property	   | Type	|Description|